morses/AdvancedInnovations/milestone_4/Architectural_Decisions.md

 Discord.js, Jquery

 # Git Branch Naming
-We will be using the Jira console commmand given within each issue for Git branches
+Branches will be named using the console command given within each issue inside of Jira

 # Loading method
-We will be using Lazy Loading
+Lazy loading will be used